 Rushton Nature Keepers

 Rushton Nature Keepers is the Trust’s youth program welcoming children ages 7-12 to not only explore the land and its wildlife but to also understand their connection to the natural world.
-Rushton Nature Keepers offers engaging lessons taught by experts in the field throughout the year, with monthly events covering three programmatic themes including Watersheds, Birds and Wildlife, and Sustainable Farming.
-Learn more.
+Rushton Nature Keepers offers engaging lessons taught by experts in the field throughout the year, with monthly events covering four programmatic themes including Watersheds, Birds and Wildlife, Sustainable Farming and Healthy Habitat.
+To Learn more.

 What is a Watershed?

 A watershed is the area an area of land that drains all the streams and rainfall to a common outlet such as a stream or river.
 The way that the land is used within a watershed directly impacts the quality in the waterways within the catchment basin.
 Activities such as farming, development and construction, as well as deforestation all can have negative impacts on watershed health.

 One of the most prominent threats that our waterways face is the construction of impermeable surface, or surface that does not allow for water to pass through.
 Impermeable surfaces include pavement, roofs, and lawns.
 When there is a rain storm over areas with high concentrations of impermeable surfaces, the water hits and quickly runs to drainage ditch and rapidly enters the waterways, carrying contamination and increasing in temperature as it runs over hot pavement.